-Looking for a quick answer?
-Click here to compare 63 pet insurance plans.
+Click here to learn how to process claims at the vet.
 If you want to know more about how to choose and what to look for in pet insurance, keep reading right here.

 How To Choose Pet Insurance